 Mostly, this is a story about the many difficult choices we make.
 What you choose now may have consequences for a lifetime.

-Before each semester, and at the time of pre-registration for courses, I scheduled an individual conversation with each of my twenty-five or more advisees.
-Also, there was a very practical reason for our meeting — each needed my signature or approval of their upcoming academic program.
+Each semester at the time of pre-registration for courses, I scheduled an individual conversation with each of my twenty-five or more advisees.
+Also, there was a reason for our meeting — each needed my signature or approval of their upcoming academic program.

-So throughout a three or four years period, these students were well known to me, and here I was helpful in solving problems like a work/school scheduling conflict, or the emotional fall out of an unexpected grade in Organic Chemistry, or how to apply for a study abroad program.
+So throughout a three or four years period, these students were well known to me, and here I helped solve problems like a work/school scheduling conflict, or the emotional fall out of an unexpected grade in Organic Chemistry, or how to apply for a study abroad program.

 Several years ago, among my advisees was one student, Paul — an okay guy, but a weak student.
 Throughout the three years, he was always at the line of not making the required 2.0 averages for graduation.

-However, Paul was most astute at the delicate balancing act of how to offset a D grade in one course — with a B grade in another to keep his grade in equipoise.
+However, Paul was most astute at the delicate balancing act of how to offset a D grade in one course — with a B grade in another to keep his rank in equipoise.

 Today’s gospel, with that perceptive question: “Good teacher, what must I do to inherit eternal life?” has another application.
 It corresponds to questions I’ve heard from him: “Good teacher, what must I do to pass College Calculus?”

 I could never figure out Paul, and frankly, I remained ineffective even after hours of personal conversation.
-He was tight as a clam in revealing his true interests and how he his academic program of study might in some way forward his personal or career goals.
+He was tight as a clam in revealing his real interests and how his academic program of study might, in some way, forward his personal or career goals.

-That situation lasted to graduation when he came in for what was our very final meeting.
+That situation lasted until graduation when he came in for what was our very final meeting.
 I ask him directly, “So Paul, what will you be doing after college?”

 “Oh,” he told me, “I guess that I never mentioned that I’ve been accepted into Johnson & Wales Cooking School, and I’m going to train to become a chef!”